-Rationale |
+Rationale

 General Education subjects are programmed for the most part in eight designated blocks to ensure that a wide range of subjects are available to students.
 Course authorities plan timetables so that students have some of these blocks available to them to take General Education subjects.
-In 1991 each subject should be offered in each of the following timetable blocks:
+In 1992 most subjects are offered in each of the following timetable blocks: